Library Document Details

 UAB Enterprise Conflict of Interest and Conflict of Commitment Policy

-UAB-related international travel is defined as any international travel undertaken for purposes of conducting UAB business, fulfilling one’s institutional responsibilities, or participating in UAB Study Away activities.
+UAB-related international travel is defined as any international travel undertaken for purposes of conducting UAB business, fulfilling one’s institutional responsibilities, or participating in UAB Education Abroad activities.

-Class A Study Away is defined as any academically-grounded, UAB-related student international travel including, but not limited to:
+Class A Education Abroad is defined as any academically-grounded, UAB-related student international travel including, but not limited to:

-Any course of study for which academic credit is received and transferred to UAB at a UAB Office for Study Away-approved domestic or overseas institution.
+Any course of study for which academic credit is received and transferred to UAB at a UAB Education Abroad-approved domestic or overseas institution.

-Research for which academic credit is received and transferred to UAB that is conducted at a domestic or foreign institution approved by the UAB Office for Study Away, UAB Office for Undergraduate Studies, or a UAB academic department.
+Research for which academic credit is received and transferred to UAB that is conducted at a domestic or foreign institution approved by UAB Education Abroad, UAB Office for Undergraduate Studies, or a UAB academic department.

 Service Learning for which academic credit is received and transferred to UAB.
 This includes internships, volunteerism, shadowing, clinical rotation, and observations.